I Believe

 - The Bible is a compilation of sixty-six (66) texts written by a series of men over the course of many generations.
 Thirty-nine (39) of these texts are housed in a section called the Old Testament.
 The remaining twenty-seven (27) texts are housed in a section called the New Testament.

-- The Bible is not the inerrant Word of God, but it contains wisdom and valuable instructions & lessons for life from which we all may benefit.
+- The Bible is not the inerrant Word of God.
+However, the book does contain wisdom and valuable instructions & lessons for life from which we all may benefit.

 The Old Testament